fall2020-intro-ml-apps/final-project-CSanchez/0-README.md

 # final-project-CSanchez
-final-project-Alex099 created by GitHub Classroom
-Made by Claudia M. Sanchez
+final-project-CSanchez created by GitHub Classroom Made by Claudia M. Sanchez
 RIN 661526544
 Used TMDB Box Office Predition Project on Kaggle